FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation.md

 ```

-After the blockchain node service is successfully started, you can view the data of each metric on the graphna and prometheus pages.。
+After the blockchain node service is successfully started, you can view the data of each metric on the graphna and prometheus pages。